San-Francisco-Write-The-Docs/www/README.md

     ```bash
     bundle install
     ```
+You only need to do this once.
+After the dependencies are installed you can forget about them unless something breaks.

 ### Build the site

 If haven't served this site since installing it, the repo may not have a `_site` directory.
 This directory is where the server will look for the finished pages, and it's normal for the `_site` directory to be missing right after you clone the repo.